 What is the IRS 990-N e-Postcard?
 What is IRS Form 990-EZ?
 Which one do I fill out for my Chapter?

 As of 2008, every chapter of NOW is required to file annually with the IRS usually on May 15.
-Any chapter with income of less than $50,000 will be required to file IRS form 990-N online, which the IRS calls the “e-Postcard.”
+Any chapter with income of less than $50,000 will be required to file IRS Form 990-N, also called the e-Postcard, online.
 Chapters with $50,000 or more of annual revenue will have to file a 990-EZ form with the IRS.

 What is IRS Form 8976?